nhpkhanh-lk/cubevn.github.io/plugin-test.md

 ### Unit test order

-1. Creat code of test in local.
+1. Create code of test in local.

 1. Carry out Unit test in local and check that is there any problems